precimed/mostest/readme.txt

 ./plink --bfile /path/to/chr21 --keep /path/to/subj_X.txt  --make-bed --extract /path/to/snps_X.txt --out /path/to/cohortX

-4. Using merge_list to align snps of all cohorts into a comman snps list ./plink --bfile /path/to/cohort1 --merge-list /path/to/list.txt --make-bed --allow-no-sex --out /path/to/merged
+4. Using merge_list to align snps of all cohorts into a common snps list ./plink --bfile /path/to/cohort1 --merge-list /path/to/list.txt --make-bed --allow-no-sex --out /path/to/merged

-note: list.txt is a list of .bed .bim .fam files of all cohorts
+note: list.txt is a list of .bed .bim .fam files of all cohorts from 2 - no.cohort

 5. Extract sub bim,bed,fam files of cohorts without extracting the snps ./plink --bfile /path/to/merged --keep /path/to/subj_X.txt  --make-bed --out /path/to/cohort_X